jboss-developer/jboss-developer-shared-resources/guides/USE_JBDS.md

     You can ignore this error.
 This is a known issue with the `jboss-ejb3-spec-2_0.xsd` schema file.
 See <https://bugzilla.redhat.com/show_bug.cgi?id=1193543>.

-* **XML Problem: Referenced file contains errors (jar:file:/home/PATH-TO-jbdevstudio/studio/plugins/org.jboss.tools.as.catalog_3.0.1.Final-v20141209-0156-B106.jar!/schema/xsd/jboss-ejb3-spec-2_0.xsd).
-For more information, right click on the message in the Problems View and select "Show Details..."**

-    You can ignore this error.
-This is a known issue.
-See <https://bugzilla.redhat.com/show_bug.cgi?id=1193543>.

 * **XML Problem: Referenced file contains errors (jar:file:/PATH-TO-jbdevstudio/studio/plugins/org.jboss.tools.as.catalog_3.0.1.Final-v20141209-0156-B106.jar!/schema/xsd/jboss-ejb3-spec-2_0.xsd).
 For more information, right click on the message in the Problems View and select "Show Details..."**

     You can ignore this error.
 This is a known issue with the `jboss-ejb3-spec-2_0.xsd` schema file.
 See <https://bugzilla.redhat.com/show_bug.cgi?id=1193543>.